Supported students, successful students

 The Wellbeing Framework for Schools offers context for schools and local communities to enable students to connect, succeed and thrive at each stage of their development and learning.
-The Behaviour Code for Students will support principals and teachers by providing students with clear expectations of behaviour.
-The code empowers principals to take decisive action where student behaviour disrupts the learning of others or threatens safety and wellbeing.
+The Student Behaviour Policy supports principals and teachers by providing students with clear expectations of behaviour.
+The policy empowers principals to support all students, including those with complex and challenging behaviour in the classroom

 Meeting the need

 Schools play a critical role in helping children and young people make sense of the world around them.